pingevt/drupal-react-widgets/drupal-react-widgets.md

 ^ https://thf.local/node/1120/edit

----
+___

 # Single Field Widget

 Let's switch to the code!

 ^ Show the widget code: copy from the number Field Widget.

 ^ formElement -> '#theme' => 'input__number__react'

 ^ attaching the library

-^ Show the .module file:
+^ Show the .module file: defined the new theme, preprocess input

 ^ Show the template file:

 ^ Show the libraries file:

 ^ Show basic react files: index.js...

 ^ Started with `create react app`

 ^ This specific example could be done in plain JS...